dipper-kw/NLP/README.md

-# NLP Summary and Solution from CS224N
+# NLP Summary and Solution for CS224N

 ## Overview